 A new business environment

-Our advice is designed to help in the immediate aftermath of a crisis, however, it could also help business owners navigate what is set to be a new economic landscape once the outbreak passes.
+Our advice is designed to adapt to the new challenges, however, it could also help business owners navigate what is set to be a new economic landscape once the crisis ends.

-GRA:FIN does not offer only relevant expertise from the SARS crisis in 2003 and the financial crisis in 2008/09 as commercial banker based in Singapore, but also assumes the role as moderator, supports clarification processes, pushes processes forward and supports the conception and implementation.
+The principal of GRA:FIN does not contribute only relevant expertise from the SARS crisis in Asia in 2003 and the financial crisis in 2008/09 as commercial banker based in Singapore, but also assumes the role as moderator, supports clarification processes, pushes processes forward and supports the conception and implementation.